Print size guide for custom T-Shirt printing

 General Rules for All Print Positions

 Keep artwork 3–5mm clear of any seam.
 This applies to shoulder seams, side seams, collar seams and cuffs.
-Printing too close to a seam causes distortion as the fabric pulls over the edge, and on a platen-printed garment the seam can cause the print to lift.
+Printing too close to a seam causes distortion as the fabric pulls over the edge.

 Scale artwork to the smallest size in your run.
 If your order covers sizes XS to 2XL, check how the print reads at the smallest garment before committing to dimensions.
 What looks balanced on a large garment can look oversized on a small one.

 Use our print templates.
-Our T-Shirt Print Size Template provides the correct print area dimensions for the most common placements, pre-set for our print process.
+Our T-Shirt Print Size Template gives you a full grid in cm so that you can scale accurately and see how your design will look.
 Setting up your artwork within these templates will save time and reduce the chance of us needing to ask you to adjust your file before production.

 Think about print method.
 Screen printing is ideal for bold, limited-colour designs at most placements.
-DTG is better suited to photographic or full-colour artwork and is the only practical option for inside neck labels.
+DTG is better suited to photographic or full-colour artwork and DTF is great for inside neck prints.
 If you're unsure which method is right for your design, our screen printing and DTG printing pages explain both in detail, or get in touch and we'll point you in the right direction.

 Quick Reference: Print Position Summary